Jessica Lange Returns To Classic ‘American Horror Story’ Trailer For FX Drama, ‘Feud’ [Video]

 Jessica Lange and American Horror Story have so much in common that when a trailer drops on FX with Lange in it, no matter what the name of the show is, it automatically channels the creepy and unnerving vibe of AHS.

 That seems to be the case with the new show coming in March to FX, Feud, which will feature the former American Horror Story actress in one of the lead roles as Joan Crawford.
-For fans of American Horror Story and Jessica Lange, you will also get to see that she was literally made for this role after all of the characters that she played on AHS that echoes the real life personality of Joan Crawford, according to Entertainment Weekly.
+For fans of American Horror Story and Jessica Lange, you will also get to see that she was literally made for this role, after all of the characters that she played on AHS, that echoes the real-life personality of Joan Crawford, according to Entertainment Weekly.

 Jessica Lange as Joan Crawford and Susan Sarandon as Bette Davis. pic.twitter.com/ozSqnjStEq